This post may contain affiliate links. Please read my disclosure and privacy policy.

 Serving & Storage Tips

-Serve at room temperature, for the best flavor and texture, but keep it tightly covered in the fridge when you are ready to store it.
+Serve this cake at room temperature for the best flavor and texture.
+When ready to store, keep it tightly covered in the fridge.

 Safety Tip